osullivp/Lego51515BLEArduinoTensorFlow/README.md

 In searching for a solution to this problem I established the following criteria:

 - Demonstrate the integration of computer vision into a Lego 51515 project
-- Demonstrate Bluetooth communication with a non-Lego peripheral
+- Demonstrate Bluetooth communication with a non-Lego peripheral (in this case an HM-10 module)
 - Create a project that can be relatively simply copied and extended by other users
 - For the Lego part of the solution, only use components from the stock 51515 set